-The Data Cookbook is a central repository of data definitions that The University of Wisconsin is using for Business Intelligence.
-It will help users to better understand the data in the UWBI OBIEE Tool dashboards, reports, and visualizations.
+The Data Cookbook is a central repository of data definitions that the University of Wisconsin is using for Business Intelligence.
+It will help users better understand the data in the UWBI OBIEE Tool dashboards, reports, and visualizations.
 Having one location to store UWBI’s data definitions, terminology, and specifications improves the understanding of existing reports and provides clear, agreed-upon terms for the creation of new ones through workflows.

 WHO CAN USE IT?